Lacey A. Collier

-Lacey Alexander Collier (born June 23, 1935) is an American attorney and jurist, currently serving as a senior United States district judge of the United States District Court for the Northern District of Florida.
+Lacey Alexander Collier (born June 23, 1935) is an American attorney serving as a senior United States district judge of the United States District Court for the Northern District of Florida.

 Early life and education

 Collier was born in Demopolis, Alabama.
 He entered the United States Navy at age 20, serving from 1955 to 1975.
 He graduated with his Bachelor of Arts degree from the Naval Postgraduate School of the United States Naval Academy in 1970 and received a Master of Arts from the University of West Florida in 1972.
-After leaving the Navy, Collier received a Bachelor of Arts degree from the University of West Florida in 1975, and his Juris Doctor from the Florida State University College of Law in 1977.
+After leaving the navy, Collier received a Bachelor of Arts degree from the University of West Florida in 1975, and his Juris Doctor from the Florida State University College of Law in 1977.

 Career

 After graduating from law school he served as an assistant state attorney for the First Judicial District from 1977 to 1984.
 He served as a circuit judge on the First Judicial District from 1984 to 1991.